Christopher-Borders/Cybersecurity-Portfolio/suspicious-process-investigation/README.md

 | table _time, parent_process, command_line
 | sort _time`

-This query was used to analyze the sequence of PowerShell execution events, identify parent-child relationships, and observe repeated suspicious command patterns.
+This query was used to quantify repeated command execution and identify the most frequently executed PowerShell commands.

 #### PowerShell Command Frequency